bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-11-25-newsletter.md

   number of users.
 For additional information about the creation of the website, see Bitcoin Magazine's [article][btcmag ta.com].

+- **New research and development organization announced:** [Brink][], a new organization for "funding, education, and mentoring" of Bitcoin contributors was [announced][brink tweet] on Twitter this week.
+The organization is seeking applicants for both its [fellowship program][brink fellowship] for helping newer contributors break into full-time Bitcoin development and its [grant program][brink grant] for funding established contributors.
+(Note: Brink was founded by Optech contributors and received initial funding from John Pfeffer and Wences Casares, who also provided initial funding for Optech.)

 ## Selected Q&A from Bitcoin StackExchange

 *[Bitcoin StackExchange][bitcoin.se] is one of the first places Optech